raphaelletseng/hello-world/Sentiment Analysis/README.md

 Report on performance in terms of accuracy, speculate on success and failures of the models.
 Which ML learning classifier produced the best performance?
 For the best performing model, include a confusion matrix as a form of error analysis.

-Submit code in 'a1.py' and report as 'a1-answers.pdf'.

-9:00pm Oct 7th 2020 [Wednesday]

 ---

 Data split: